 Coastal Activity Park

-The UK’s first multi-purpose Coastal Activity Park is coming to Boscombe seafront in Spring 2014.
-Building on the success of the award-winning Boscombe Spa Village regeneration project, the Park will provide a wealth of activities for everyone, whatever age or level of fitness.
+The UK’s first multi-purpose Coastal Activity Park is here!
+Building on the success of the award-winning Boscombe Spa Village regeneration project, the Park provides a wealth of activities for everyone, whatever age or level of fitness.

 The Park will develop in a series of stages, but will offer a range of new leisure opportunities for both residents and visitors to Boscombe beach.
 The zone starts at Toft Steps extending eastwards beyond Boscombe Pier, and will feature a continuous choice of activities as well as a multi-use sports area and national events site.

-The Park will be operated by a team in Bournemouth Borough Council’s Seafront Operations department, and overseen by the National Coastal Tourism Academy.
+The Park is operated by a team in Bournemouth Borough Council’s Seafront Operations department, and overseen by the National Coastal Tourism Academy.

 “The new Park will provide a fantastic new attraction for Boscombe visitors and residents with something for everyone,” says David Collier, Coastal Activity Park manager.